 Getting Organized: Libraries, Todo Lists, Notes and Images

 In OpenTodoList, you organize your information in libraries.
 A library can contain arbitrary many items.
 Currently, you can create todo lists, notes and images.

 Todo Lists are the most complex type of items.
 They can in turn contain arbitrary todos.
 Each todo in turn can have arbitrary many tasks.
 Todo lists are a great way to track your daily tasks, be it on work to stay organize your day to day work items or privately, e.g. to maintain your shopping list.

 Notes are a great way to store arbitrary textual information in a library, like code or other text snippets or simple reminders.
 They are useful when the information your want to store does not need to be broken down further.

 Images let you store pictures if your library.
 For example, if you wrote something on a whiteboard, slate or a sheat of paper, just take a photo and add it to your library.

-Synchronize your Data with NextCloud, ownCloud and Other Services
+Synchronize your Data with NextCloud, ownCloud, Dropbox and Other Services

 Nowadays, we not only work with one device but many: People usually have a private computer or laptop.
 In addition, a lot of us have a second device for their work.
 And finally, we also use smartphones and tablets a lot.
 To be really useful, it is important that todo list and notes can be synchronized across these devices.

-OpenTodoList provides several strategies to achive synchronization.
+OpenTodoList provides several strategies to achieve synchronization.
 First of all, the app has support for some cloud platforms built in.
 Currently, we support the following servers to synchronize your data: